bzm3r/transpose-timing-tests/POST.md

 ## Performance of threadgroup approach vs. subgroup approach

-***[A few sentences describing what this code does.
+~~***[A few sentences describing what this code does.
 Each threadgroup transposes some number, 1 in the least case, of 32x32 matrices.
-The code is at [point to repo].]***
+The code is at [point to repo].]***~~
+We wrote kernels using threadgroup and subgroup approaches to solve the bitmap transposition problem.
+In the [threadgroup kernel](https://github.com/bzm3r/transpose-timing-tests/blob/master/kernels/templates/transpose-Threadgroup1d32-template.comp) (referred to as `Threadgroup1d32`), each threadgroup transposes some number, 1 in the least case, of 32x32 bitmaps (depending on the size of the threadgroup).
+In the [subgroup kernel](https://github.com/bzm3r/transpose-timing-tests/blob/master/kernels/templates/transpose-Shuffle32-template.comp) (referred to as `Shuffle32`), each subgroup transposes a 32x32 bitmap, with the number of subgroups in a threadgroup depending upon the subgroup size (hardware-specific) and the selected threadgroup size.

 To compare performance, we calculate from our timing results the number of bitmap transpositions performed per second.
 Let's plot this rate with respect to varying threadgroup size.
-This chart shows two implementations, `Shuffle32` which is subgroup based, and `Threadgroup1d32` which is threadgroup based, on 3 different GPUs.
+This chart shows **results from** `Threadgroup1d32` and `Shuffle32` kernels, on 3 different GPUs.

 ![](./plots/dedicated_simd_tg_comparison.png)